Safely Exit

 Destination: Abortion

 Now imagine yourself standing in the place of Abortion.
-This decision includes ending the pregnancy through a medical or surgical procedure.
-It involves medical care, legal considerations that vary by location, and emotional processing that can differ greatly from person to person.
+This decision includes ending the pregnancy through medication or a medical procedure.
+It involves care from a doctor, legal considerations that vary by location, and emotional processing that can differ greatly from person to person.

 Considering the Abortion Route